-Unless part of a wet basin, post construction sediment forebays must be designed to dewater between storms.
+Unless part of a wet basin, post construction sediment forebays must be designed to completely dewater between storms.
 Set the bottom of the forebay at a minimum of 2 feet above seasonal high groundwater, and place pervious material on the bottom floor to facilitate dewatering between storms.
-For design purposes, use 72 hours to evaluate dewatering, using the storm that produces either the ½ inch or

-1-inch of runoff (water quality volume) in a 24 -hour period.
+When using a concrete floor, the outlet invert must be set flush with the concrete floor, to allow for dewatering.
+For design purposes, when using a pervious bottom, use 72 hours to evaluate dewatering in the vertical direction through infiltration, assuming a volume of at least 0.1 inch of runoff times the impervious contributing drainage area is in the forebay, using half of the in-situ saturated hydraulic conductivity of the underlying soil.
 A stone check dam can act as a filter berm, allowing water to percolate through the check dam.
 Depending on the head differential, a stone check dam may allow greater dewatering than an earthen berm.
+For a sediment forebay with a concrete floor, the notch in the weir needs to be sized to release the captured 0.1-inch times impervious area volume over a period ≥ 24-hours, to provide for gravity separation of solids suspended in the runoff.
+The Weir Equation Q = CLH3/2 should be used to evaluate whether the runoff is retained for at least 24-hours, where Q is the discharge in cubic feet per second, C is the discharge coefficient, L is the effective length of the weir crest in feet, H is the depth of flow in feet above the crest.
+Q is divided by the brimfull volume in the sediment forebay (0.1-inch times the impervious area), to obtain the retention time in seconds.
+Seconds is converted to hours (3600 seconds = 1 hour).

+Maintenance